curityio/nginx_oauth_proxy_module/resources/3-deployment.md

 ./build.sh
 ```

-A shared libray with an `.so` extension is produced for each Linux distro.\
-It is then copied to the local computer's `./build` folder:
+A shared libray with a `.so` extension is produced for each Linux distro, in the local `./build` folder:

 - alpine.ngx_curity_http_oauth_proxy_module_1.21.3.so
 - debian.buster.ngx_curity_http_oauth_proxy_module_1.21.3.so